isc-projects/kea/doc/guide/hooks-radius.rst

 -------------------------

 The RADIUS hook is a library that has to be loaded by either DHCPv4 or DHCPv6 Kea servers.
-Unlike some other available hook libraries, this one takes many parameters.
+Unlike some other available hooks libraries, this one takes many parameters.
 For example, this configuration could be used:

 ::